robenkleene/software-references/excel/excel.md

 R1C1 is Excel's "native" way of referencing cells.
 It can be helpful to switch to R1C1 mode (in "Preferences" -> "General" -> "Use R1C1 reference style" to see what's going on under the hood.

 ## Tips

 - To resize all columns to fit, first click the special cell in the upper left where the row and column indexes meet, this should highlight the entire spreadsheet.
 While the whole spreadsheet is highlighted, clicking between columns as you would you normally resize a single column, will resize all columns.
 - Select "Format > Column > AutoFit Selection" to auto-fit all rows
-- To clear formatting, use "Edit" -> "Clear" -> "Formats"
-- A more precise way to clear formatting is to open cell styles `⌘1` and select "Font" -> "Normal Font"
 - Use "Paste" -> "Paste Values" to paste the results of a formula, rather than the formula itself.
 - You can give a cell or a column a variable name (use "Formulas" -> "Define Name"), and then refer to it by name in formula.